andrico1234/graphcms-post-finisher/README.md

 ## Leveraging your GraphCMS data: team page

-You should have enough familiarity with Gatsby, GraphQL and GraphCMS to finish the section of yourself.
-We're introducing now new concepts.
+You should have enough familiarity with Gatsby, GraphQL and GraphCMS to finish this section of yourself.
+We're introducing no new concepts.
 The steps that you need to complete are as follows:

 - Craft the query (practice at `localhost:8000/___graphql`)
-- Use the `fromNow` date formatter when dealing with the team member's first show,.
+- Use the `fromNow` date formatter when dealing with the team member's first show
 - Access the data from within the component
 - Replace the dummy data with the data from the CMS